Bachelor's Degree in Exercise, Sport & Movement Sciences

 - Medicine (medical doctor, physician assistant)

-- Exercise science and associated disciplines (M.S. or Ph.D. level)
+- Exercise science and associated disciplines (master's or PhD level)

 - Exercise physiology